Do You Have to Show ID to Police in California? Your 2025 Guide to Police Stops

 “Officer, respectfully, can you please state why I’m being stopped?”

-🔹 AB 60 Clarification: While AB 60 originally expanded access to driver’s licenses for undocumented individuals, it’s important to note that providing an AB 60 license upon request only confirms your identity and driving privileges—it does not grant law enforcement authority to inquire about immigration status.
+🔹 Undocumented Individuals & AB 60 Clarification: While AB 60 originally expanded access to driver’s licenses for undocumented individuals, it’s important to note that providing an AB 60 license upon request only confirms your identity and driving privileges—it does not grant law enforcement authority to inquire about immigration status.

 Your Obligations If Pulled Over While Driving in California

-If you’re driving and pulled over, you must show your driver’s license, vehicle registration, and proof of insurance upon request.
-Driving without presenting these documents can result in fines or misdemeanor charges.
+Operating a motor vehicle is considered a privilege, meaning you must present your driver's license, registration, and proof of insurance when ordered.
+Refusing to provide these documents can result in citations, fines, or a misdemeanor charge.

 If you’re stopped while walking or standing in a public place, you generally don’t have to show ID unless: